Flu vaccine

 Vaccines given during the same visit should be given at different injection sites on separate limbs.
 Alternatively, vaccines may be administered into the same muscle if separated by at least 2.5 cm/1 inch.
 Use a different needle and syringe for each vaccination.

-Informed consent for co-administration should include a discussion of the benefits and potential risks given limited data available on administration of COVID-19 vaccines at the same time as, or shortly before or after, other vaccines.
+Informed consent for co-administration should include a discussion of the benefits and potential risks given the limited data available on the administration of COVID-19 vaccines at the same time as, or shortly before or after, other vaccines.

-Wait until November to run community flu vaccine clinics
+Wait until Oct.
+28 to run community flu vaccine clinics

 Offer available flu vaccines to patients 65 years+